 This information will give you a basic understanding of the procedure — when it's appropriate, how it's done, and what results you can expect.
 It can't answer all of your questions because a lot depends on your individual circumstances.
 Please be sure to ask your surgeon if there is anything you don't understand about the procedure.

 Most mastectomy patients are medically appropriate for reconstruction, many at the same time that the breast is removed.
-The best candidates, however, are women whose cancer, as far as can be determined, seems to have been eliminated by mastectomy.
+The best candidates, however, are women whose cancer, as far as can be determined, seems to have been treated by a mastectomy.

 Still, there are legitimate reasons to wait.
 Many women aren't comfortable weighing all the options while they're struggling to cope with a diagnosis of cancer.
 Others simply don't want to have any more surgery than is absolutely necessary.
 Some patients may be advised by their surgeons to wait, particularly if the breast is being rebuilt in a more complicated procedure using flaps of skin and underlying tissue.
 Women with other health conditions, such as obesity, high blood pressure, or smoking, may also be advised to wait.